 \section{Introduction}

 Engineers often look to nature for inspiration in designing mechanical systems.
 While early efforts have focused on architecting structures to mimic the mechanical properties of natural materials \citep{wegst2015bioinspired}, more recent interest has been focused on imitating how biological structures \emph{process information}~\citep{jiao2023mechanical}.
-For example, soft biological tissues are composed of complex fibrous networks whose microstructure gives rise not only to nonlinear mechanical behaviors such as strain stiffening \citep{prachaseree2025towards, vzagar2015two}, but also to information processing capabilities that enables higher-level tissue functions, including wound healing \citep{das2021extracellular} and cell–cell communication \citep{humphries2017mechanical, mann2019force}.
+For example, soft biological tissues are fibrous networks whose microstructure gives rise not only to emergent nonlinear mechanical behaviors such as strain stiffening \citep{prachaseree2025towards, vzagar2015two}, but also to information-processing capabilities that support higher-level functions such as wound healing \citep{das2021extracellular} and cell-cell communication \citep{humphries2017mechanical, mann2019force}.
 This paradigm, often referred to under the umbrella terms of mechanical intelligence or mechanical computation, embeds information processing directly into the structure itself, reducing reliance on centralized computation and electronics and enabling simpler, more robust systems \citep{alu2025roadmap, kaspar2021rise, sitti2021physical}.
 In engineered systems, mechanically intelligent structures can improve (soft) robot functionality \citep{berrueta2024materializing} and are particularly attractive in extreme and unpredictable environments, such as within the human body as medical devices \citep{teixeira2025stimuli} or in outer space \citep{chen2019autonomous}.
 Motivated by these advantages, a broad range of approaches have been explored to implement mechanical intelligence, including physical reservoir computing \citep{bhovad2021physical, nakajima2020physical}, morphological computation \citep{hauser2011towards, pfeifer2009morphological}, mechanical neural networks \citep{lee2022mechanical, oktay2023neuromechanical}, locality sensitive hashing \citep{lejeune2023locality}, and mechanical logic gates \citep{meng2021bistability, parsa2022evolution}, as well as task-specific designs for grasping \citep{yang2021grasping}, locomotion \citep{liu2025dynamic}, mechanical cloaking \citep{senhora2025unbiased, wang2022mechanical}, and maze solving \citep{xi2024emergent, zhao2023physically}.
 While these approaches demonstrate compelling functionality, they span a wide range of problem-specific formulations and objectives, making it difficult to compare systems or assess their relative capabilities under a common notion of mechanical intelligence.